$15,000 - $20,000

 As we begin to emerge from the pandemic, we’re pivoting to a return to work that carries a number of uncertainties and many unanswered questions.
 In this time of enormous change, we must prioritize workplace well-being to prevent employee burnout and increase motivation.
 We’re in a time, like no other in history, where organizations have been given an opportunity to redefine their workplace.

-As we wade into unchartered waters - unlike any other time in our careers – we need the resources to maintain our resilience.
-Jennifer Moss, globally recognized as an expert in burnout and author of the book, The Burnout Epidemic, published by Harvard Business Press, can provide us the strategies to navigate these challenging times.
-Jennifer will discuss the prevention strategies and tactics to manage burnout during times of stress.
-She will walk us through our current realities, and provide tangible solutions to increasing psychological fitness for a healthier and happier today and in our future post-pandemic world.
+Jennifer Moss, globally recognized as an expert in workplace wellness, and author of the book, The Burnout Epidemic, published by Harvard Business Press, can show leaders how to capture those lessons from the pandemic.
+She will walk us through our current realities and provide tangible solutions to increase psychological fitness for a healthier and happier today, and in the new future of work.

 • The myths and facts about burnout